squeeze69/dbfgo2mysql/README.md

 -q : number of records in the channel queue, default is 100, minimum is, at least equal to the number of goroutines).

+-readinmemory : all of the file is read in memory, it could speed things up over a network, and it's useful for files with a lot of accesses

 Please, feel free to contact me for bug,suggestions and so on.

 Suggested development environment: [Atom](https://atom.io) with the "go-plus" package or [VScode](https://code.visualstudio.com/) with the "GO" extension.